nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 directly use this class outside the model component.
 <br><br>

-**`HistoryStack` and `HistoryItem<T>` Classes:**

-The `HistoryStack` class stores the most recent states of the implemented `HistoryItem<T>` objects.
-There is a maximum size for the stack, and older history states are discarded whenever new states are pushed and the size is exceeded.
-History states stored in the stack can be popped and returned as type `T` objects.
-<br><br>

 **`ReadOnlyTaskList`, `ReadOnlyTask` Interfaces:**

 These interfaces allow you to retrieve tasks, but not modify them.
 You can retrieve the tasks